 Snowdrops at Hodsock

-Please note that the House is closed for Snowdrop Weddings during our opening season.
+The House is closed for Snowdrop Weddings during our opening season.
 It is a garden and woodland event.

 Dogs are regrettably not permitted to the gardens and woodland but are welcome to run in the Park and enjoy walks around the estate.